mantidproject/mantid/docs/source/release/v4.1.0/sans.rst

 - Exporting table as a batch file is fixed for Mantid Workbench.
 - The warning message raised when you have supplied a transmission run without a direct run has been suppressed when data is still being input.
 The warning will still be raised if you load or process the data.
 - The algorithm :ref:`Load <algm-Load>` can now load NXcanSAS files.
+- You can now process in **memory** mode with no file type buttons selected.
+A warning box will open if you process with no file types while in **file** or **both** mode, and processing will not continue.